• Recipes by Categories

 Ingredients

-• 2-3 cloves garlic, chopped
+• 2 cloves garlic, chopped

 • ¼ small onion, julienned

-• 2 eggs
+• 2 large eggs

-• 1 cup cabbage, bite-sized
+• 1 cup cabbage, cut in bite-sized pieces

-• ⅓ cup carrots, halved lengthwise, then thinly sliced
+• ⅓ cup carrots, halved lengthwise, then thinly sliced on a diagonal

-• ¼ tsp ground white pepper
+• ¼ tsp ground white pepper, or black pepper

 Ingredients and Kitchen Tools I Use